 - Smart Growth and Economic Success: Investing in Infill Development

 EPA has developed a series of reports exploring the economic advantages of smart growth for businesses, real estate developers, investors, and local governments.
 Smart growth development is compact and walkable and provides a diverse range of choices in land uses, building types, transportation, homes, workplace locations, and stores.
 Businesses, real estate developers, investors, and local governments that understand how smart growth can affect them financially will be better prepared to make development decisions—decisions that are likely to benefit the environment as well.

 (Click here to learn more about the environmental benefits of smart growth strategies.)

 EPA held a one-day workshop in December 2011 when business leaders, real estate developers, and economic development professionals came together to share their thoughts and make suggestions about how to expand on work in this area.
 Discussions from that workshop helped shape these reports.
-Additional reports will build on this work, exploring how real estate developers and investors can overcome real and perceived barriers to benefit from infill opportunities and why smart growth strategies are good fiscal policy for local governments.
+One additional forthcoming report will build on this work, exploring why smart growth strategies are good fiscal policy for local governments.

 Smart Growth and Economic Success: Benefits for Real Estate Developers, Investors, Businesses, and Local Governments

 Smart growth projects are attractive to private-sector interests because they can find a ready market and compete financially.
 They appeal to local governments because they can be the building blocks of a growing economy and high-quality, economically sustainable neighborhoods and communities while also helping to create a cleaner, healthier environment.
 Some of the advantages for developers, communities, and local governments associated with smart growth include: